Meet the Team! The Hearth’s Director of Nursing Shares Her Story of Compassionate Care

 Finding The Hearth: A close-knit community

 After years of professional experience in geriatric nursing as well as hospice, Paullita began her work as Director of Nursing at The Hearth in June of 2019.
-Wearing many hats in this close-knit community, she says some of her most important responsibilities are managing her team and building trust between residents and families.
-“A big part of my role is keeping our staff morale high,” she explains.
+Wearing many hats, she says some of her most important responsibilities are managing her team and building trust between residents and families.
+“A big part of my role is keeping our team morale high,” she explains.

 My role in ensuring that we can work well together as a team allows us to keep focus on the bigger picture, which is taking care of our residents.
 And not just taking care of them, but giving them that excellence in care and the compassion that they deserve.Director of Nursing, Paullita Moore-Hall

-Safety Amidst COVID-19: The Hearth’s commitment to uplifting residents’ health and well-being
+Safety and Peace of Mind: The Hearth’s commitment to uplifting residents’ health and well-being

-As The Hearth continues to go above and beyond to ensure residents’ safety and security amidst the coronavirus pandemic, Paullita feels grateful to have the opportunity to uplift their health and well-being through challenging times.
+As The Hearth continues to go above and beyond to ensure residents are safe and engaged, Paullita feels grateful to have the opportunity to uplift their health and well-being in a variety of ways.
 “Both our residents and their family members have told me they feel safe and secure at The Hearth.
-There’s really no bigger honor than to earn our residents’ trust and their families trust, especially through COVID-19,” she reflects.
-“The appreciation that residents and families have shown us amidst this pandemic has been amazing,” Paullita adds.
+There’s really no bigger honor than to earn our residents’ trust and their families trust, especially with the past year that we’ve had,” she reflects.
+“The appreciation that residents and families show us is always amazing,” Paullita adds.